Resources for Parents, Families, Caregivers

 Healthy Start

-Healthy Start offers universal screening for all pregnant women at their first prenatal care visit and for infants at their birthing hospital to ensure early preventive care.
+Healthy Start offers universal screening for all pregnant people at their first prenatal care visit and for infants at their birthing hospital to ensure early preventive care.
+All our services, including father services, are not based on income or insurance status, and are provided at no cost to expectant families and those with children under age 3.

 Childbirth education; Newborn care instruction; Breastfeeding education and support; Parenting education and support; Counseling services; Help to quit smoking; Nutritional education; School readiness; Child development education and support; Family planning education; Car seat safety; Infant safety.

-If you're still not finding what you’re looking for, please complete this form.
-We'll get back to you as soon as possible.
+If you’re still not finding what you’re looking for, please complete this form and we will get back to you as soon as possible.